-Regulations and habits
+Regulations and customs

-2. In living areas, all traffic – so even a cyclist or a horse rider – coming from the right has the preference (unless you are driving on a major road, that is indicated by signs).
+2. In living areas, all traffic – so even a cyclist or a horse rider – coming from the right has the preference (unless you are driving on a major road, which indicated by signs).

 When you plan to live in the Netherlands it is important to check the options to drive with your current (foreign) driving license and the possibility to exchange your license.

-you can use your EU/EER in the Netherlands for a period of 10 years after the issue date of your license.
+EU/EER driving license (regardless of your nationality): you can use your EU/EER in the Netherlands for a period of 10 years after the issue date of your license.
 Regardless of the issue date you are always allowed to drive for 1 year with an EU/EER driving license.

 - When your license is out of date, you are not allowed to drive a car in the Netherlands in any situation.
-You will first have to renew the license in the country of issue or take the driving exam in the Netherlands.
+You will first have to renew the license in the country of issue or take the driving exam in the Netherlands;

 - The exchange procedure may take up to 6 weeks.
-We advise not to drive a car during this period.
+We advise not to drive a car during this period;

 - An international driving permit is a translation of your driving license.
 This is not a valid license in the Netherlands;